Singularity and differentiability at the origin of static and spherically symmetric black holes: Formulation of the theorem

 As anticipated in Sec.~\ref{sec:intro}, both directions of the statement must be proved in order to prove the theorem.
-In Sec.~\ref{sec:rev} we prove the reverse implication, i.e.~if we suppose that $A(0)\neq 0$, $B(0)=1$ and $A(r)$, $B(r)$ are d-even functions of $r$, then we get that all curvature invariants are finite at $r=0$.
-In Sec.~\ref{sec:dir} we prove the direct implication, i.e.~if we suppose that all curvature invariants are finite at $r=0$, then we get that $A(0)\neq0$, $B(0)=1$ and $A(r)$, $B(r)$ are d-even functions of $r$.\footnote{By ``all curvature invariants'' we mean any scalar built from a contraction of an arbitrary number of curvature tensors and covariant derivatives of the said tensors, such as $\Box^N R$, $\nabla_{\mu_1}\dots\nabla_{\mu_N}\tensor{R}{^\rho_\sigma}\nabla^{\mu_1}\dots\nabla^{\mu_N}\tensor{R}{^\sigma_\rho}$, $\tensor{R}{_{\mu\nu\rho\sigma}}\Box^N\tensor{R}{^{\mu\nu\rho\sigma}}$ and so on.} Essential for the proof of the latter implication are the Taylor expansions, around $r=0$, of several higher-derivative curvature invariants.
-These have been computed in Mathematica using the xAct package~\cite{Martin-Garcia:2025act}.
+In Sec.~\ref{sec:rev} we prove the backward direction, i.e.~if ``$m=n=0$, $b_0=1$, and $\tilde{A}(r)$, $\tilde{B}(r)$ are d-even functions of $r$'' then ``all curvature invariants are finite at $r=0$''.
+In Sec.~\ref{sec:dir} we prove the forward direction, i.e.~if ``all curvature invariants are finite at $r=0$'' then ``$m=n=0$, $b_0=1$, and $\tilde{A}(r)$, $\tilde{B}(r)$ are d-even functions of $r$''.
+Essential for the proof of the latter direction are the Taylor expansions, around $r=0$, of several higher-derivative curvature invariants.
+These have been computed in \textsc{Mathematica} using the \texttt{xAct} package~\cite{Martin-Garcia:2025act}.